-As at the 31 March 2021, as part of the transitioning arrangements to the revised investment strategy, the Fund had contractual commitments to invest up to £20m and £5.0m in each of the new mandates to Infrastructure Equity and Private Debt respectively.
-The drawdowns of these commitments are expected to take place over the next two years and will be funded from within the Fund's portfolio of investments.
+As at the 31 March 2022, as part of the transitioning arrangements to the revised investment strategy, the Fund had contractual commitments to invest up to £2.6m and £32.0m across two new mandates to Private Debt.
+The drawdowns of these commitments are expected to continue over the next two years and will be funded from within the Fund's portfolio of investments.